jonathanpotter/k8s-mini-lab/bonus-material.md

 If you completed the previous exercises and still have time, move on to bonus material!

 ## Exercise 7 - Configure Load Balancing
 Now that there are multiple instances of your pods, you will want load balancing between them.
 This way a client can call a single hostname and will be routed to a healthy pod replica.
-This is done in CaaS though a Service object and a Route object.
+This is done in K8S though a Service object and a Route object.

 The Service object is a load balancer.
 The Service appears as a single IP to clients and load balances inbound traffic to multiple endpoints where your pod instances are the endpoints.